abe511/short-stack-art-balayan/README.md

 ### an app which lets you find a perfect dish to test your cooking skills.
-### you can choose by Category, by Area and by Ingredient.
+### you can choose by Category, by Region and by Ingredient.

 #